 Reboot after the update to switch to the new system version.

-If something goes wrong, you can roll back:
+If something goes wrong, you can roll back via the software center

 Yes: